maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

+Openshift will download base Python image and will build the image using embedded workflow.
+It takes some time, but when finished, we will have new image in the image repository.
+Later the system will start the app, create it's service and route.

-Now go to the **"Builds -> Builds -> mypython** to see all builds for this app.
-There is only one item available: #1 - the first build.
-Click on #1 to open the details.
+Now go to the **"Builds -> Builds -> mypython** to see  builds for this app.
+There should be only one item available: "#1" - the first build. **Click on #1** to open the details.

 Now verify "Logs" and "Events" to check if the build was successful.